-Simply enter your annual salary and dividend amounts in the yellow boxes below.
-The embedded Excel calculator will work out your total tax liability for the year.
+- Simply enter your annual salary and dividend amounts below to work your total tax liability for the 2018/19 tax year.

 - Although this tool has been created with the help of our own qualified accountants, please seek professional advice if you have any questions.

 - For the previous tax year, use our 2017-18 dividend tax calculator.